What is a TPRM strategy and what is the ideal workflow for getting started assessing vendors' risks?

 Once all the vendors have been identified and associated with a risk rating, management can decide how to respond to each vendor accordingly.
 Risks within each vendor can be accepted, refused, mitigated, or transferred.
 All risks, regardless of the designation, need to be thoroughly documented for management review and an official record of risk.
 Implementing controls like utilizing encryption, firewalls, and multi-factor authorization can help protect assets and help mitigate risk.
 It is essential to address risks by writing your controls and your requirements into your contracts with your vendors, so they understand expectations and take action when needed.
 It is crucial to monitor your vendors on an ongoing basis to ensure they are implementing and mitigating risks that may arise.

-- MPG will assist your organization in developing a TPRM program.
+- Assist your organization in developing a TPRM program

-- We will guide your organization through the assessment framework development process.
+- Guide your organization through the assessment framework development process

-- We will assist with developing templatized documentation for the entire process.
+- Assist with developing templatized documentation for the entire process

-- MPG will contact your third-party vendor to schedule the assessment
+- Contact your third-party vendor to schedule the assessment

-- We will work with your teams to gather preliminary assessment information, documentation, and if available, evidence
+- Work with your teams to gather preliminary assessment information, documentation, and if available, evidence

-- We will conduct assessments, either on-site, remote-based, or reliance testing
+- Conduct assessments, either on-site, remote-based, or reliance testing

-- MPG will develop assessment findings report for your organization
+- Develop assessment findings report for your organization

-- Finally, we will brief you and your vendor of all assessment findings
+- Brief you and your vendor of all assessment findings

 As a best practice, it’s important to note that vendors should be assessed on an annual basis, as risks can change over time.